 |Primary Regional Catchment Strategy target:||Native Vegetation & Native Animals – |

 Proposed activities such as pest plant and animal control support Native Vegetation and Native Animal targets within the RCS by reducing direct threats (competition, predation, herbivory and trampling) to indigenous flora and fauna from pest plants and animals.
 Revegetation activities as part of the project have the potential to increase the area of available habitat.

 Waterways & Wetlands – The range of proposed activities for this project will directly support improving the condition of waterways and wetlands by assisting landowners/managers with weed control and revegetation of riparian areas and support exclusion fencing to limit stock access to riparian areas.
 Pest animal control activities will aim to reduce the impact of feral deer (herbivory and browse / rubbing, erosion) on waterways and riparian vegetation.
 Monitoring activities provide opportunities for community members to develop an increased awareness of the significance of protecting and managing riparian areas.
-The project activities will directly align with the objectives of the MW Healthy Waterways Strategy and PPWCMA Regional Catchment Strategy for waterways.
+The project activities will directly align with the objectives of the MW Healthy Waterways Strategy and Port Phillip and Western Port Regional Catchment Strategy.
 Activities targeting riparian areas within the project area will indirectly influence environmental outcomes downstream in the Tarago and Bunyip River catchments.

 Communities – The project will be guided by representatives from a range of local community groups to implement activities that are relevant to the community.
 There are opportunities to support the local community via project activities and funding, and to increase community awareness of local environmental issues by providing engagement and capacity building opportunities.